Career Counsellors (NOC 4156) may also be called:

 What Are The Wages And Benefits?

-In British Columbia, the average annual salary for career counsellors ranges from $44,000 – $53,000.
+In British Columbia, the annual median salary for career counsellors is $51,097.
 In BC’s regions, career counsellors can expect to make:

 Table from Job Bank Wage Report

 Career counsellors’ earnings vary considerably depending on where they work.
 Experience, education, and geographic location also affect earnings.
-Full-time counselors usually receive benefits such as paid vacation, paid sick days, and dental coverage.
-Self-employed counselors must provide their own benefits.
+Full-time counsellors usually receive benefits such as paid vacation, paid sick days, and dental coverage.
+Self-employed counsellors must provide their own benefits.

 What Is The Job Outlook In BC?

-For the 2013-2015 projection period, employment opportunities will be fair for Career Counsellors in British Columbia.
+For the 2017-2019 projection period, employment opportunities will be fair for Career Counsellors in British Columbia.
 Compared with all other occupations, more job openings are expected as a result of workers retiring or leaving this occupation.
-However, this will be offset by weaker than average employment growth, as well as a proportionately larger number of unemployed workers with experience in this occupation that may compete for available jobs.
+The largest number of job openings is forecast for the Lower Mainland/Southwest BC – annual growth of 1%, followed by Vancouver Island/Coast – annual growth of 0.9% and Thompson Okanagan – annual growth of 1.1%

 How Do I Become a Career Counsellor?

 Although certification is not required in BC, it can provide better employment opportunities.
-In BC, certification as a Career Development Practitioner is available through the BC Career Development Association – BCCDA.
-Certification requires completion of courses in ethical conduct, submission of professional references, AND a combination of education* and relevant experience, e.g.: a Bachelors degree plus two years related work experience, OR a diploma plus three years of related work experience.
+In BC, certification as a Certified Career Development Practitioner (CCDP) is available through the BC Career Development Association – BCCDA.
+Certification requires completion of courses in ethical conduct, submission of professional references, AND a combination of education and relevant experience.